 A teacher’s day doesn’t end with the final bell.
 That’s what William Zhou realized on his first visit to his high school as an alumnus.
 William has always had a close relationship with his teachers, ever since coming to Canada without speaking a word of English.
-Teachers are unsung heroes, often spending many hours outside of class marking, grading, lesson planning, and menial tasks.
+Teachers are unsung heroes, often spending many hours outside of class marking, grading, lesson planning, and working on other clerical tasks.
 William, having just sold his first software-as-a-service (SaaS) company at the age of 18, set out to streamline the workflow that every single teacher has to do daily.

 To kickstart the idea, he had to sell it first to the person he knew best: Ryan McKay-Fleming.
 In 2012, the two would eventually get together in William’s dorm room at the University of Waterloo to brainstorm the first version of Chalk.